 We recommend reading the user manual closely for upkeep and maintenance suggestions, such as cleaning the blades regularly.

-Check the warranty of the models you are looking at to ensure you are covered if there is a defect.
+Check the warranty of the models you are looking at to ensure you are covered if there is a defect with your tower fan.

 The majority of tower fans on the market cost as little as $60 and generally less than $100.
 However, if it fits your budget, we strongly recommend the bladeless option.